-Apple has today released its first major update to its Final Cut Pro X video editing software which when released cause a storm or criticism from professional video editors and production teams.
+Apple has today released its first major update to its Final Cut Pro X video editing software, which, when initially launched, caused a storm of criticism from professional video editors and production teams.

 Source: CNET : Apple